-Many of us consider ourselves both an introvert and extrovert depending on our surroundings, and if you are one of them, then you my friend are an ambivert.
+Many of us consider ourselves both an introvert and extrovert depending on our surroundings, and if you are one of them, then you, my friend, are an ambivert.
 Now understanding ambiverts can sometimes be a bit of a challenge, with some people not even acknowledging the presence of ambiversion!
+But there’re certain things only ambiverts understand and relate to, and nobody else.

 1. You are both an extrovert and an introvert.